sublimetext-io/docs.sublimetext.io/docs/reference/pc_renaming.md

    based on the new name.
    We keep package entries alphabetized to reduce conflicts when merging pull requests.
-3. Update the "name" key with the new name.
+3. Update the `name` key with the new name.
-4. Add a "previous_names" key to the top-level JSON structure for your package.
+4. Add a `previous_names` key to the top-level JSON structure for your package.
-   "previous_names" needs to be an array of strings.
+   `previous_names` needs to be an array of strings.

 ### Example